chiyeon/persimmonsai-files/conversation_generation.md

 ### GPU Acceleration (optional)
 Llama.cpp supports GPU Acceleration with CUBLAS.
 First ensure you have applicable hardware such as an NVIDIA graphics card.
 Then, install [`nvidia-cuda-toolkit`](https://developer.nvidia.com/cuda-downloads) on your system, ensuring `nvcc` runs.

 Then, we can instead build with `make LLAMA_CUBLAS=1`.
-When starting llama.cpp, we can also use the runtime argument `-ngl` to specify any number of gpu layers.
+When starting the binary, we can also use the runtime argument `-ngl` to specify a number of gpu layers.

 ```
 make LLAMA_CUBLAS=1